GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/terraform_alert_config/import_adapter/README.md

 * COMMITMENT_QIDORS_ERROR

 ### Notification alerting
-The configuration provides the ability to send notifications to the user in the event of an event, which is defined in the *terraform.tfvar* file.
+The configuration provides the ability to send notifications to the user when an event occurs, which is defined in the *terraform.tfvar* file.

 ### Health check
-The configuration provides the ability to control the cluster uptime and send the corresponding event to the monitoring system.
+The configuration provides the ability to monitor the cluster uptime and send the corresponding event to the monitoring system.

 # Configuration
 The main connection settings and parameters are located in the *terraform.tfvars* file.
 Here the user can specify and change the settings for the following blocks:
 * Google Cloud Project settings
 * Google Cloud Storage settings
 * Healthcare settings
-* Dicom IImport Adapter settings
+* Dicom Import Adapter settings
 * Google Kubernetes Engine settings

 # Validate Terraform configuration